ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

     * The current number of transactions waiting to be processed on the L2.
     * The current number of transactions currently being processed on the L2.
     * The current available L2 resources (e.g. CPU, memory, network bandwidth).
+    * The current L2 and L1 gas prices
 * The L2 must be configured to adjust the Transaction Fee estimation based on varying Operating Conditions.
 * Different sets of test Transactions with varying levels of complexity and number of transactions must be available.